meeroslav/missing.manual/libs/content/src/blog/cooking-with-rxjs/index.md

       )
     )

-We mark the second param, the ingredients, with a dollar sign to note that it’s a stream of items.
+We mark the second parameter, the ingredients, with a dollar sign to note that it’s a stream of items.
 It also tells us that as long as the mixture hasn’t thickened we can still add spices or more eggs to the ingredients stream.
-We can see the dependencies, hierarchy and a clear flow — something enters the function, something (else) exits the function.
+We can see the dependencies, hierarchy and a clear flow — something enters the function, and something (else) exits the function.

-While not always applicable in the kitchen, in functional programming functions should be always pure:
+While not always applicable in the kitchen, functional programming functions should be always pure:
-* have no side effects (e.g. heating the pan will not melt ice-cream in your freezer)
+* have no side effects (e.g. heating the pan will not melt ice cream in your freezer)
 * input parameters are not mutated, functions return new objects (this would require eggs to remain intact after stirring)

 ## Iterator pattern

 The iterator pattern is one of the original [**Gang of Four** design patterns](https://en.wikipedia.org/wiki/Design_Patterns) along with the observer pattern.
-In order to understand how iterator works, we can imagine a pizza.
+In order to understand how the iterator works, we can imagine a pizza.

 ![Photo by Fancycrave on Unsplash](pizza.jpeg)

 Your pizza works according to the iterator pattern.
 You take one slice, then take another one, and another one… until there are no more slices left.
-At any time you can ask (or rather look at) pizza to find out are there more slices available.
+At any time you can ask (or rather look at) pizza to find out if there are more slices available.
 Iterator helps you to iterate over a collection of items — in this case, a collection of pizza slices.
 It could be an “endless” collection — like pouring a glass of tap water.

 ## Observer pattern

-While pizza required you to do some manual labor — taking the slices, observer requires you to just “subscribe” to pizza and the slices will come to you.
+While pizza requires you to do some manual labor — taking the slices, the observer requires you to just “subscribe” to pizza and the slices will come to you.
 But, maybe pizza is not the best metaphor here.

 ![Photo by Yakynina Anastasia on Unsplash](pancake.jpeg)